-SCM has one leased warehouse, located in Bakersfield, California, as all its customers are located within the same geographical area at this time.
-In December 2013, the company acquired its own blending facility in Bakersfield, California that is expected to be ready for operation in August 2014.
+SCM has one Company owned blending and warehouse facility, located in Bakersfield, California, as all its customers are located within the same geographical area at this time.

 Fluids Testing and Training

 The Company has a laboratory in Calgary, Alberta, which serves its customers throughout the North American drilling fluids industry with testing equipment, quality assurance, training, and research and analysis of critical fluids.